AlgoMaster Logo

 Understanding the Problem

-The first thing to notice: if s and goal have different lengths, the answer is immediately false.
-You can't rotate a string into a string of a different length.
-So that's our quick early exit.
+If s and goal have different lengths, the answer is false.
+A string cannot rotate into a string of a different length, so this is an early exit before any real work.

-The real question is: given two strings of the same length, how do we efficiently check if one is a rotation of the other?
+The question that remains: given two strings of the same length, how do we check whether one is a rotation of the other?

 Key Constraints:

-• s and goal consist of lowercase English letters. — No special characters or unicode to worry about.
-Simple character comparison works.
+• s and goal consist of lowercase English letters.
+There are no special characters or unicode, so plain character-by-character comparison works.

 Approach 1: Brute Force (Try All Rotations)